Olayanju-1234/Olayanju-1234/README.md

 Here are some of the projects I've worked on recently:

 - [Shopping API](https://github.com/olayanju-1234/shopping) - An e-commerce api built with Node.js.
-- [Shopping API](https://github.com/olayanju-1234/rate-limiter) - A distributed rate limiter built with TypeScript and Redis.
+- [Rate Limiter](https://github.com/olayanju-1234/rate-limiter) - A distributed rate limiter built with TypeScript and Redis.
 It uses a fixed window algorithm with atomic operations powered by Lua scripts.
 Perfect for API rate limiting in scalable applications.
 - [Scaffold-Express](https://github.com/Olayanju-1234/Scaffold-Express) - This is a simple scaffold for an Express app.
 It includes basic folders and files to get started with an Express app
 - [ReadIdea](https://github.com/ReadIdeas/readIdea-backend) - ReadIdea project is a collaborative project developed using NodeJS for Backend is designed to foster a reading community among GenZs (development)